(Last Updated on : 14/07/2017)

 and West Bengal

-word dama meaning rope and udara meaning belly.
+word; Dama means rope and udara means belly.
 Thus, the meaning of the word Damodar is rope around the belly.
-Damodar is another name of the Lord Krishna
+Damodar is another name of Lord Krishna

-, which was given to him as his foster-mother tied him to a large urn.
-It is also known as Damuda in a number of local dialects of Jharkhand.
-The word damu means holy, whereas da stands for water.
-Thus, the meaning of the word Damuda is holy water.
-The Damodar is considered to be one of the most important rivers in eastern India.
+.
+This name was given to Him when his foster mother tied him to a large urn.
+The river is also known as Damuda in a number of local dialects of Jharkhand.
+The word damu means holy, whereas da stands for water

 Geography of Damodar River

 Globally, Damodar River can be pinpointed at coordinates 22 degrees 17 minutes north and 88 degrees 5 minutes east.
-The Damodar has a length of about 592 km (368 mi.).
-The average rate of discharge of the Damodar is about 10,500 cu ft/s.
+The river has a length of about 592 km (368 mi.).
+The average rate of discharge of the river is about 10,500 cu ft/s.

 Course of Damodar River